AdverseEvent.ai

 cholinergic nicotinic agonist

-Nicotine Polacrilex is the brand name for nicotine, a cholinergic nicotinic agonist.
+Nicotine Polacrilex is a medication, a cholinergic nicotinic agonist.
 According to the FDA-approved label, reduces withdrawal symptoms, including nicotine craving, associated with quitting smoking.
-FAERS contains 39,874 submissions naming this drug from 2004 through 2026; the top three reactions cited are drug ineffective, nausea, and application site erythema.
+FAERS contains 37,784 submissions naming this drug from 2004 through 2026; the top three reactions cited are drug ineffective, nicotine dependence, and intentional drug misuse.

 Most-Reported Reactions